Below is a list of the largest and

 The Great Mogul is one of the worlds

 Jehan, builder of the Taj Mahal.
 This

 and cut by the Venetian, Hortentio

-The diamond is said to have either
+The Diamond is said to have either

 been lost, or now known under another

 name, in the possession of the Shah of

 Persia, or to be among the Jewels of an

-Diamond, 599 carats rough /
+Diamond, 599 carats rough / 273

 carats cut / found 1988.

 The De Beers Centenary Diamond, at

-273.85 carats, was the third-largest diamond found in the Premier Mine in
+273.85 carats, was the third-largest

+Diamond found in the Premier Mine in

 South Africa.
 The Centenary Diamond is

 rated as the highest grade of colorless

 Diamond.
 It is said to be flawless.